iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 Observe that in JSON-LD, an object containing a pair with the `@id` key may be a node reference or an identified node.
-The difference is whether the object contains any *other* pairs; i.e. exactly one pair is a reference, two or more pairs is an identified node.
+The difference is whether the object contains any *other* pairs; i.e. exactly one pair is a reference, two or more pairs is an identified node that may be referenced.

 Observe also that the `xsi:nil` attribute is useful only for schema validation, and does not appear in the JSON-LD representation.